ginkgobioworks/abdev-benchmark/models/random_predictor/README.md

 - **Reproducible**: Uses a fixed random seed for consistent results
 - **Property-aware**: Generates predictions within realistic ranges based on training data
-- **Standard Interface**: Implements the BaseModel contract like all other baselines
+- **Standard Interface**: Implements the BaseModel contract like all other model

 ## Performance Expectations